dinorows/prom-grafa-cadv-nodexp-telem/README.md

 # Docker Monitoring
-Monitor your Docker containers using prometheus, cAdvisor, node-exporter, and grafana on Windows
+Monitor your Docker containers using prometheus, cAdvisor, node-exporter, and grafana.

 ## Pre-requisites